 You don’t have to look hard to find good coffee in Hamburg.
 The city has an abundance of third wave coffee shops, many offering free Wi-Fi and tasty treats in addition to cappuccinos and flat whites.
-Its coffee culture compares favorably to European coffee-centric cities like Amsterdam, Bucharest and Budapest.
+Its coffee culture compares favorably to European coffee-centric cities like Amsterdam, Bucharest, Budapest and Lisbon.

 True lovers of modern coffee will want to skip chains like Starbucks and Balzac (a local operation acquired by Espresso House in 2017) and instead frequent independent cafes in Hamburg.
 When you’re thirsty for good coffee in Hamburg, we recommend the following spots:

 Roasting and selling specialty coffee since 2004, Elbgold Röstkaffee can easily claim seniority in the Hamburg cafe scene.
 However, this elder statesman doesn’t sit on its laurels when it comes to the business of coffee.

 The Elbgold operation now has six cafes including its original cafe in the Winterhude neighborhood, a bustling cafe in Sternschanze and a specialty lab near the Rathausmarkt.
 The roastery also runs a successful retail operation, selling roasted beans to local customers and throughout Germany.